JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 Using declarative setup, a tool window button is always visible, and the user can activate it and interact with the plugin functionality at any time.
 Alternatively, using programmatic setup, the tool window is created to show the results of a specific operation, and can be closed by the user after the operation is completed.

+Project-level topic [`ToolWindowManagerListener`](upsource:///platform/platform-impl/src/com/intellij/openapi/wm/ex/ToolWindowManagerListener.java) allows listening to tool window (un-)registering/show events.

 ### Declarative Setup

 The tool window is registered in <path>plugin.xml</path> using the `com.intellij.toolWindow` extension point.
 The extension point attributes specify all the data which is necessary to display the tool window button:

-*  The `id` of the tool window (corresponds to the text displayed on the tool window button)
+*  The `id` of the tool window - corresponds to the text displayed on the tool window button.
+To provide a localized text, specify matching `toolwindow.stripe.[id]` message key (escape spaces with `_`) in your [message bundle](localization_guide.md) (code insight supported in 2020.3 and later).

 *  The `anchor`, meaning the side of the screen on which the tool window is displayed ("left" (default), "right" or "bottom")